Ice hockey in Austria: National league

-The highest division of Austrian ice hockey exists in its current form since the season 1965/66.
+The highest division of Austrian ice hockey exists in its current form since the season 1965–66.
 However, the Austrian champions is played with interruptions since 1923.
 Record champion and at the same time the oldest club in the current field is the EC KAC from Klagenfurt with 30 championship titles.

 The Erste Bank Ice Hockey League has developed into an international league over the last few years, with four out of twelve participating teams coming from neighboring countries.
 Likewise, problems with the legionnaires' regime arose over time, which were changed and liberalized several times, especially on the initiative of the Vienna Capitals.
 This resulted in a greatly increased number of transfer card players in the league.
 That this did not serve exclusively to push the high salaries for the comparatively small pool of Austrian players and thus to reduce the budgets, proved the temporary voluntary descent of the EBEL participant from Innsbruck.
 Also, some other teams have always had financial problems, a long-term solution is currently, however, not yet in sight due to the incompatibility of the demands made by the various teams.

 Nevertheless, the league continues to develop and has now established itself among the better European leagues.
-In the 2009/10 season, the brand was exceeded for the first time by one million spectators, whereby the EBEL overtook the Slovakian Tipsport liga and was in seventh place in this ranking in Europe.
+In the 2009–10 season, the brand was exceeded for the first time by one million spectators, whereby the EBEL overtook the Slovak Extraliga and was in seventh place in this ranking in Europe.
 In addition, the league was accepted as a full member of the European league club Hockey Europe.